RobRendell/gTove/README.md

     * Tabletop setting: dice pool size limit
 * Duplicate maps (just once, or N times, like minis?)
 * Ability to duplicate maps on the tabletop (useful for map tiles)
 * Cut and paste minis?
 "Send to" cascading menu to move minis between levels?
+"Bring here" button in the pieces roster?
+* Map option "Move all visible minis here", to quickly drag the party to a new level?
+Would be better if you could actually flag minis as being "in the party" and the option was "Move party here".
 * Pieces roster improvement: "Status" column type, icons that can be toggled on/off
 * Some way to change aspect ratio of standee minis, for things proportioned differently to a humanoid.
 * Dice enhancement: some way to save set-up pools of dice for later re-use